CARING HANDS IN HEALTH PORTAL

 How do I obtain a patient’s permission if they are being treated virtually?

 In cases where the patient is being treated virtually, providers can attest on the application that they have been given consent by the patient or individual authorized to consent on behalf of the patient.

 How do patients find out if their application has been approved?

 Foundation staff will notify patients of their application status within one week of submission.
 In situations where the Foundation is unable to contact patients or patient guardians, we will contact San Mateo Medical Center or the submitting clinic for additional support to reach the patient.

 Once approved, how do patients obtain their assistance from the program?

-The Foundation will conduct an entirely in-person delivery model, distributing assistance in the form of cash, checks, gift cards, or prepaid cards to recipients by specifying a meeting time or pick-up location.
 When notifying patients regarding the approval of their application, the San Mateo County Health Foundation staff member will arrange the pick-up location or delivery of the assistance.
 In situations where patients are unable to collect their assistance, a member of the San Mateo County Health Foundation will deliver the assistance to the patient or patient’s guardian at a predetermined location.

 Still have questions about the program or need further assistance submitting an application?
 Please contact the San Mateo County Foundation team at firstname.lastname@example.org.

 Thank you for helping us build this program.
 It is thanks to providers like you and programs like these that 77,000 patients a year can receive healthcare regardless of ability to pay.
 You can further support the program by making a donation.